 The Southern New England Trunkline Trail represents a potential major asset to the Town.
-Efforts to upgrade the trail have increased in recent years and with the completion of the Blackstone River Bikeway in Blackstone (coterminous with SNETT) should increase its priority for further development.
-The success of other rail trails in the area that have been converted to multiuse trails indicates a strong demand for such facilities.
+Efforts to upgrade the trail have increased in recent years and with the completion of the Blackstone River Bikeway in Blackstone (coterminous with SNETT for a portion of its Blackstone route) should increase its priority for further development.
+The success of other rail trails in the area that have been converted to multiuse trails indicates a strong demand for such facilities, and this would represent a major asset for pedestrian and bicycle activities for people of all ages.